SAP/luigi/docs/luigi-ux-features.md

 #### Left-side navigation width

-Define a custom width for the left side navigation by adding the code below to the top of your `index.html`.
+Define a custom width for the left side navigation by adding the `--luigi__left-sidenav--width:` variable to the top of your `index.html`.
 The default width is 15rem.

 ```html
 :root{